yt-project/libyt/doc/SetFieldsInformation.md

 ```cpp
 int yt_get_fieldsPtr( yt_field **field_list )
 ```
-- Usage: Get the `yt_field` pointer where `libyt` access fields information from.
-You should then fill in those information.
+- Usage: Get the `yt_field` array pointer where `libyt` access fields information from.
+You should fill them in.
+If you don't have any fields, then skip this.
 - Return: `YT_SUCCESS` or `YT_FAIL`

 ## yt_field